josmar-crwdstffng/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 </code-example>

-When you need that module's code in another module, use an `import` statement as follows:
+When you need the code of that module in another module, use an `import` statement as follows:

 <code-example format="typescript" language="typescript">